 Dr Ana Cristina Suzina

-Dr Ana Cristina Suzina is specialist in communication for social change with expertise in grassroots social movements, popular and participatory communication, communication epistemologies, media and democracy and power asymmetries.
+Dr Ana Cristina Suzina is a specialist in communication and social change with expertise in grassroots social movements, popular and participatory communication, science communication, advocacy, communication epistemologies, media and democracy and power asymmetries.

-Dr Ana Cristina Suzina is currently a Leverhulme Early Career Fellow in the Institute for Media and Creative Industries at Loughborough University London, after serving one year as Doctoral Prize Fellow, a very prestigious fellowship to which the university selects and supports high skilled early career researchers to impulse their career development.
+Dr Ana Cristina Suzina recently concluded a Leverhulme Early Career Fellowship at the Institute for Media and Creative Industries at Loughborough University London, after serving one year as a Doctoral Prize Fellow, a very prestigious fellowship to which the university selects and supports highly skilled early career researchers to enhance their career development.
 Her current research deals with media initiatives in indigenous communities in Brazil and Ecuador, analysing political imagination and political voice.
 Her research interests include social change, power asymmetries, media appropriation, participation in democracy, civil society development, grassroots communication, particularly focused in Latin American societies.

 Dr. Suzina is a prolific researcher, editor and writer, and lecturer on communications in several countries.
 She has published and coordinated publications in English, Spanish, Portuguese and French.
+She is co-editor of the Bulletin of Latin American Research (BLAR), published by the Society of Latin American Studies (SLAS).
 She has also volunteered with Brazilian and Latin American organizations to train young communicators motivated to promote causes, by organizing seminars, producing manuals, and planning campaigns.
-For around 15 years, Dr Suzina also worked as specialist in communication for social change with expertise in sustainability, social organizations, and corporate social responsibility, mainly in the fields of children’s rights and nature conservation.
+For around 15 years, Dr Suzina also worked as specialist in communication and social change with expertise in social organizations and corporate social responsibility, mainly in the fields of children’s rights and nature conservation.